 The term brainstorming always seemed odd to me, the truth being; I love a classroom that’s in that brainstorming mode.
 You’ve got to admit, it ’s pretty cool, ideas being generated, creative thinking in an unstructured manner and lots of participation.

 The goal of brainstorming is to generate many ideas in a short period of time.
 One of the key elements in brainstorming is a term I recently learned, “piggybacking,” or the use of one idea to stimulate another idea.
 Not only are ideas being tossed around, but you can feel the energy in the classroom change and there is almost this electricity that gets people restless in their seats.
 During brainstorming sessions, it important to record all ideas on the board, having no idea disregarded or criticized.
 When I began writing everything down, it was sometimes difficult to keep up with the students and I realized I needed to find a different and easier way of documenting those sessions.
 I began using Mind Maps and the more I used them the easier and visually effective they became.

 Mind Mapping involves putting ideas in the form of a visual map that shows the relationship among these ideas.
-You start with a main idea or topic, and then draw branches off the main topic which could represent different parts or aspects of the main topic.
+You start with a main idea or topic and then draw branches off the main topic which could represent different parts or aspects of the main topic.
 A topic may have four or as many needed branches (sub-topics) and each of those branches may have branches and, well, you get the picture.
-As the brainstorming progresses and ideas are being added to the Mind Map, a visual map and if you want to really be creative, a very colorful and cool map covers you whiteboard.
-Not only do I like the creativity of Mind Mapping, but how it easily brings in important attributes which are associated with creative problem solving skills.
+Brainstorming progress and ideas are being added to the Mind Map, a visual map and if you want to really be creative, a very colorful and cool map covers your whiteboard.
+Not only do I like the creativity of Mind Mapping, but how it easily brings in important attributes which are associated with creative problem-solving skills.
 Such as: